patricoferris/ocaml-multicore-monorepo/duniverse/eio/README.md

 For many years, the solution to this has been libraries such as Lwt and Async, which provide a monadic interface.
 These libraries allow writing code as if there were multiple threads of execution, each with their own stack, but the stacks are simulated using the heap.

-The multicore version of OCaml adds support for "effects", removing the need for monadic code here.
+OCaml 5.0 adds support for "effects", removing the need for monadic code here.
 Using effects brings several advantages:

 1. It's faster, because no heap allocations are needed to simulate a stack.